 Some children find it harder to get to sleep than others – they might have an overactive imagination, anxiety, a ton of energy or just can’t get in the right zone and could use a bit of help.

-Here are seven different things you can try to help your child drift off without a hitch.
+But there are some simple things you can do to help them slip off to Snoozeville.
+Here are seven different things you can try to help your child drift off without a hitch:

 1. Bananas and milk